 The ULP claims were settled in fiscal year 2017 for \$310,000.
 Apio was responsible for half of this settlement, or \$155,000.
 On May 5, 2017, the parties to the remaining actions executed a Settlement Agreement concerning the discrimination/wrongful termination claims and the wage and hour claims which covers all non-exempt employees of Pacific Harvest working at Apio's Guadalupe, California processing facility from September 2011 through the settlement date.
 Under the Settlement Agreement, the plaintiffs were paid \$6.0 million in three installments: \$2.4 million of which was paid in July 2017, \$1.8 million of which was paid in November 2017 and \$1.8 million of which was paid in July 2018, representing the final payment due under the settlement agreement.
 The Company and Pacific Harvest have each agreed to pay one half of the settlement payments.
-The Company paid the entire first two installments of \$4.2 million and will be reimbursed by Pacific Harvest for its \$2.1 million portion, of which \$800,000 and \$1.3 million is included in Prepaid and other current assets and Other assets, respectively, in the accompanying Consolidated Balance Sheets.
-This receivable will be repaid through monthly payments until fully paid, which the Company expects to occur by December 2020.
+The Company paid the entire first two installments of \$4.2 million and will be reimbursed by Pacific Harvest for its \$2.1 million portion.
+As of November 25, 2018, the outstanding balance of the receivable was \$1.9 million of which \$900,000 and \$1.0 million is included in Prepaid and other current assets and Other assets, respectively, in the accompanying Consolidated Balance Sheets.
+This receivable will continue to be repaid through monthly payments until fully paid, which the Company expects to occur by December 2020.
 The Company's recourse against non-payment by Pacific Harvest is its security interest in assets owned by Pacific Harvest.

-As of August 26, 2018 and May 27, 2018, the Company had accrued \$0 and \$1.0 million, respectively, related to these actions, which is included in Other accrued liabilities in the accompanying Consolidated Balance Sheets.
+As of November 25, 2018 and May 27, 2018, the Company had accrued \$0 and \$1.0 million, respectively, related to these actions, which is included in Other accrued liabilities in the accompanying Consolidated Balance Sheets.